Work Bitch: Composition

 "Work Bitch" was written by Spears with will.i.am and Anthony Preston, and features a beat from DJ Otto Knows.
 Knows is managed by Swedish House Mafia member Sebastian Ingrosso, who also received a songwriting credit; however, Ingrosso revealed he did not write the lyrics.
 "Work Bitch" is an EDM song written in common time in the key of E minor, at a tempo of 128 beats per minute, wherein Spears, repeatedly exhorts "bitches" to "get to work".
 It starts with a basic club beat, with a monotone taunting chorus: "You want a hot body? / You want a Bugatti? / You want a Maserati? / You better work bitch!"
 Spears alludes to the luxuries she has attained due to her strong work ethic: "You want a Lamborghini? / Sip martinis? / Look hot in a bikini? / You better work bitch!" and "You wanna live fancy? / Live in a big mansion? / Party in France?"

 According to Miriam Coleman of Rolling Stone, it "features mostly spoken lyrics, [and] serves as a testament to the fine things a strong work ethic can bring about".
 Idolator contributor Christina Lee thought that the song "sounds like the lights-out after-party" to RuPaul's 1993 debut single "Supermodel (You Better Work)". will.i.am commented that the song "is a reflection of Britney moreso than [Britney Jean].
 The album is what the album is, but we felt that song needed to come out to keep the foundation on what Britney represents.
 But it shouldn't reflect the album—an album is a body of work as a collective.
 If we had to pick a song like, 'Oh, what song fits every color of the record,' you shouldn't do that… We felt that song represents 'Piece of Me', that Britney oomph."
+Some critics noted Spears's apparent British accent in her performance, with Billboard writing: "Britney utilizes a British accent on “Work Bitch.”
+This is an okay thing!"